 Discussions (Weeks 1-8)

-Notes: This textbook is used in several HIM courses and should be saved for preparation for the RHIA exam.
-A previous edition that students may have purchased would also be acceptable.
+Note: This textbook is used in several HIM courses and should also be saved for preparation for the RHIA exam.

 Readings and Exercises